scylladb/scylla-cloud-getting-started/docs/nodejs.md

 ### 3.3 Inserting data

-Now that we have the keyspace and a table inside of it, we need to bring some good songs and populate it.
+Now that you have created a keyspace and a table, you need to insert some songs to populate the table.

 ```js
 async function insertSongs () {